A surgical method for furthering weight loss goals, if you have struggled to lose weight through conservative measures.

 - Many patients cannot tolerate large amounts of refined sugar after gastric bypass.
 Eating very little sugar contributes to weight loss.

-Small Portions, Small Bites, & Thorough Chewing
+Small Portions, Small Bites, and Thorough Chewing

 Because the stoma is very small, you will need to cut your food into small bites and chew thoroughly.
 Overeating can damage the pouch and stoma - if you stretch the pouch or dilate the stoma, you may not lose as much weight.